Project

 Longevity Lab Health Scenario Platform

-A public-health risk communication platform with artifact-backed scoring, model cards, provenance surfaces, and separate causal-analysis workflows.
+A public-health risk communication platform with artifact-backed scoring, community-context evidence, model cards, and separate causal-analysis workflows.

 FastAPI React TypeScript DuckDB scikit-learn XGBoost Playwright Render Vercel